LucianoMoliterno/Software-ENGINEER/README.md

 ### 🔄 Programming-Concepts-Paradigms
 Explores different programming paradigms, such as procedural, functional, and logic programming.

+### 🛠️ Software-Engineering
+Covers the principles of software design, development, testing, and maintenance, including methodologies like Agile and DevOps.

 ### 🏢 Systems-Organizations
 Covers topics related to system design, organization, and management, including scalability and performance optimization.